Help, My Child Won’t Wear A Coat! How To Deal With Cold Weather Coat-Refusers

 Temperature plummeting?
 Snow in the air?
 It’s more than enough to make them strip off.
 They like to fool me into submission by wearing extra layers when we (eventually) leave the house or come out of school but then shed them as soon as possible, quicker than I can sing the first line of Baby, it’s cold outside.

-But the worse thing about them not wearing coats isn’t the fact that they must be cold – I think children must have some sort of bonkers biological warmth so I’m happy to leave them to it – or that it makes me so very cold, it’s the silent and disapproving judgement of other people.
+But the worse thing about your child not wearing a coat isn’t the fact that they must be cold – I think children must have some sort of bonkers biological warmth so I’m happy to leave them to it – or that it makes me so very cold, it’s the silent and disapproving judgement of other people.

 As a new mum, I used to think I was being paranoid about parental judgement.
 And then someone shouted at me on the bus because my baby wasn’t wearing socks.
 This is around the same time I saw someone tweet ‘Do no children in London wear warm clothes?’
 (Clearly, not).
 So now I automatically think the whole world is thinking ‘TSSK!
 Irresponsible…’